moj-analytical-services/rpackage_training/README.md

 Exercise 6: Upload or copy crimedata2.csv into your package Rstudio folder.
 Then amend the gitignore file to include the code in https://github.com/ukgovdatascience/dotfiles/blob/master/.gitignore After pushing to github can you see crimedata2.csv?
 Then additionally specify crimedata2.csv as a file not to be ignored at the end of the gitignore file.
 After pushing to github can you now see it?

 # 8. Adding raw data as an RDA object

-Raw data should be a minimal tidy data set.
-Tidy datasets are easy to manipulate, model and visualise, and have a specfic structure; each variable is a column, each observation a row, and each type of observational unit is a table.

-If the data are non-sensitive, then they should be included within the package as they make it easier for you and collaborators to help develop functions and test your package.
-If the data are sensitive, then create some fake data instead.

 It is beneficial for your data to be within .rda files which store R objects in a format native to R. Compared with e.g. write.csv it: